-The proof of this theorem relies on the closeness of the torsion function to that of the annulus.
-Since the holes can be seen as the regions where the gradient of the torsion function vanishes, this closeness implies that not only the outer domain and the holes are almost a balls, as shown in Theorem \ref{thm:dueasimmetrie}, but also that these two balls must be almost centered.
+The proof of this theorem relies on the closeness of the torsion function to the one of the optimal annulus.
+Since the holes correspond to regions where the gradient of the torsion function vanishes, this closeness implies not only that the outer domain and the holes are close to balls (as shown in Theorem \ref{thm:dueasimmetrie}), but also that these balls are almost concentric.

-The paper is organized as follows: in Section \ref{section2} we introduce the notation and the preliminary results that we will need throughout the paper; Section \ref{section3} is devoted to the proof of rigidity; in Section \ref{section4} we prove that the external domain is almost a ball; in Section \ref{section5} we prove that the asymmetry of the holes is small, and in Section \ref{section6} we discuss the almost radiality of the torsion function.
-Finally, in Section \ref{section7} we collect a list of open problems.
+The paper is organized as follows.
+In Section \ref{section2}, we introduce notation and preliminary results.
+Section \ref{section3} is devoted to the proof of rigidity.
+In Section \ref{section4}, we show that the outer domain is close to a ball; in Section \ref{section5}, we prove that the asymmetry of the holes is small; and in Section \ref{section6}, we study the almost radiality of the torsion function.
+Finally, in Section \ref{section7}, we present a list of open problems.